-While our company has primarily been dedicated to offering wedding sparklers, sky lanterns, party poppers, and wooden roses, the sheer lack of places to buy sparklers online for other holidays such as the 4th of July and New Year’s Eve has led us to open up our catalog for year-round purchasing.
+While our company has primarily been dedicated to offering wedding sparklers, sky lanterns, and wooden roses, the sheer lack of places to buy sparklers online for other holidays such as the 4th of July and New Year’s Eve has led us to open up our catalog for year-round purchasing.
 We are now proud to offer our complete selection for every holiday from Thanksgiving and Christmas to Veterans Day and Memorial Day.
 While the use of sparklers for holiday celebrations is on the rise across the board, we are proud to be the best resource in the country to buy sparklers online.

 A Brief History of the 4th of July

 Also known as Independence Day, the 4th of July has been a federal holiday in the United States since 1941.
 However, the tradition of the celebration dates all the way back to the 18th century and the American Revolution.
+Though originally people lit bonfires and detonated explosives, now most people use sparklers for the 4th of July instead.

 As our original 13 colonies were fighting the Revolutionary War against Great Britain, representatives from each colony came together to write a document declaring our independence in June of 1776.
 On July 2nd, the Continental Congress voted in favor of independence, and two days later the country adopted the Declaration of Independence.
 From 1776 until the present day, July 4th has been celebrated as the birth of American independence and has been known ever since as both Independence Day and the 4th of July.

-How America Celebrates the 4th of July
+How America Celebrates using Sparklers for the 4th of July

 How America celebrates the 4th of July can be summed up in one word – fireworks.
-Ranging from 4th of July sparklers to mortars and roman candles, America’s freedom is visibly displayed through glorious explosions and spectacles of light.
+Ranging from sparklers for the 4th of July to mortars and roman candles, America’s freedom is visibly displayed through glorious explosions and spectacles of light.
 Sparklers for the 4th of July are commonly used in backyards and neighborhoods while cities and towns put on much larger firework shows for everyone to see.

 Other popular traditions for the 4th of July include backyard barbecues and flag ceremonies, usually involving family and friends coming together to celebrate the things that make America the greatest country on earth.
 Some people even go as far as to reenact moments from the Revolutionary War or the signing of the Declaration of Independence.
 No matter how you choose to celebrate the 4th of July, we can all agree that the land of the free is the greatest country in the world.